diegocolero/gas/folder-organizer/README.md

 To start, create a new folder in your Google Drive.
 Inside, create some folder with year (mandatory actual year), then inside create two more folder for "published" and "unpublished", those name can be custom.

 No get the Folder ID from first folder you created (Root folder), and paste into Google Apps Script at `PUB_FOLDER` variable.
 Then, set the name for your folder into `F_PUBL` and `F_UNPL` variables.

+# Future features
+- Add notification with moves with possible turn on/off